ArshaShiri/DevOpsBootcampHelmDemo/README.md

 * CluterIP: Internal Service
 * LoadBalancer: Accessible Externally

 We now create ingress rules to be able to access it from the browser.
+Inside the node balancer we can get the host name.